 These dishes are the most consumed family meals during this season among the Christian communities in Lebanon.
 They are very healthy meals with nutritious ingredients.

 This is a protein-rich dish of rice and lentils.
 It is cooked with fried onions, which gives it its particular flavor.
-It is then topped with caramelized onions and served with salad, often the fattouch, or Laban (plain yoghurt)..
+It is then topped with caramelized onions and served with salad, often the fattoush, or Laban (plain yogurt)..

 The Mjadra, which some regions call Mdadra, is also the Friday dish in many Lebanese households that fast on Fridays throughout the year.